Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Features of the product:

-- Kahoot allows the creation of quizzes and games
+- Kahoot allows the creation of quizzes and games.

-Features it is missing:
+- Has a leaderboard for students to see their progress.

+Limitations:

 - It doesn't seamlessly integrate into existing workflows, you have to switch to a web browser.
+- The question is not shown on the device of the user, they have to look up at the screen to see the question.

 ### User Profiles